 U.K. trumps U.S. in some categories

 Despite Prime Day’s overwhelming success, Amazon U.S. can take some cues from the U.K. to do even better next year.
 For example, grocery sales in the U.K. far surpassed the U.S. by a large margin (+153% U.K. vs +108% U.S).
 Amazon grocery shoppers were courted with a 30% off a first Subscribe & Save order and free shipping for Prime Pantry orders, giving them an added incentive to buy on Prime Day.

-To learn more, register for our Prime Day 2018 Recap Webinar on August 16 at 10am EDT/3pm BST — and find out who were the big winners and what promotional vehicles worked best this Prime Day.
+To learn more, watch the full Prime Day 2018 Recap Webinar on demand here — and find out who were the big winners and what promotional vehicles worked best this Prime Day.

 Using its proprietary sales estimation algorithm (which captures 2x to 8x more products in a category than alternative methods), Profitero analyzed sales for millions of products across 8 representative categories on Amazon.com in the U.S. and 6 categories in the U.K. from July 9-17, 2018.
 “Prime Day” data depicted in this analysis reflect full two-day sales for July 16-17, the dates of the 2018 event.
 Only brands with at least $1 million in sales during Prime Day were considered for the brand-level analysis.
 When producing public research, Profitero only releases sales data in the form of percentages, but Profitero clients can see sales increases for their products and competitor products in percentages and exact dollars.